Healthy Balance

 dog ticks don't cause Lyme disease but can give you other tick-borne illness

-A bite from this dog tick doesn’t cause Lyme disease but can lead to ehrlichiosis and Rocky Mountain spotted fever.
+A bite from this dog tick doesn’t cause Lyme disease.
+But it can lead to ehrlichiosis and Rocky Mountain spotted fever.

-Along with the summer come longer days, vacation planning, planting gardens, hiking — and tick-borne illness.
+The summer brings longer days, vacation planning, planting gardens, and hiking.
+It also means dealing with tick-borne illness.

 Mail in the Tick